YosefQiu/OpenGLFrameWork/README.md

 This framework simulates the rendering process of the **Unity Engine**.

 This version is currently adapted to versions after OpenGL 3.3.
 If you need to adapt to previous versions, please overwrite all files in inside GL30.
+### Usage
+I added a very rough CMakeList.txt.
+Currently itr should be compatible with Windows and MacOS.
 ### Current features included
 - MemoryPool
   - TLSF algorithm is used for memory management.
 Please refer to **MemoryLabel.h** for different memory allocation.